-I’ve been writing critically and journalistically about sound and music since 2008, and right now I regularly freelance for The Wire, The Quietus and assorted other outlets.
+I’ve been writing critically and journalistically about sound and music since 2008, currently with bylines at The Wire and The Quietus (and assorted other outlets in the past).
 My higher-profile work has included several cover features for The Wire (most recently on the Quantum Natives collective) and µ20, a book on the history of UK label Planet Mu.
 Some other recent work has looked at links between sound, politics and environment, including written publications, radio, and presentations at Cafe Oto (programme notes) and Unsound Krakow.
 Previously I’ve worked in-house as a features editor and columnist at The Quietus, and features and copy writer at Rinse FM.
 I’ve moderated panels and artist talks at The British Library, Unsound and Incubate, hosted radio shows and/or produced mixes for Rinse FM, Resonance and NTS, and also written for labels including Mute, PIAS, Honest Jon’s, O Genesis, Leaf and Hessle Audio.

 Get in touch at rory.j.gibb [at] gmail [dot] com, or via any of the social outlets below: